marcelina-hasiak/habits-controller/README.md

 The preview is also available by github pages  [here](https://marcelina-hasiak.github.io/habits-controller/).

 ## Features to add in the future
-- Add some dependencies to run automatically the code `important`
+- Add some dependencies to run automatically the code
-- Add delete button for deleting saved habits
 - Add some animations

 ## Author